Leece M. Lee-Oliver, Ph.D. - Chair

 Today she is a professor at Fresno State, where her community work and research focus on American Indian histories, sovereignty, and wellness.
 She works with oral tradition, law, critical auto-ethnography, and cultural-artistic expression to explore how American Indian communities respond to legal and social issues that erode sovereignty and impact the quality of life of American Indians.
 Her current projects include research and consultation on the contemporary epidemic rate of violence against American Indian women and girls, cultural practices and American Indian wellness, supporting American Indian youth.
-Dr. Lee-Oliver serves on the board of the Fresno American Indian Health Project, which provides cultural and wellness services to American Indians in the Central Valley.
+Dr. Lee-Oliver serves on the board of the Fresno American Indian Health Project, which provides cultural and wellness services to American Indians in the Central Valley

 She graduated from Fresno State University in 1990 with a Bachelor of Liberal Arts Degree and a minor in English.
 She went on to pursue a Master’s of Reading/Language Arts in 1999 and the Professional Administrative Services Credential in 2004.
 She was involved in the Tewaquachi Club while attending Fresno State and recently helped establish the Native American Alumni Association.
-She currently works for the Fresno County Superintendent of Schools as an Executive Director where she is responsible for program development and oversight of the Court and Community Schools programs in Fresno County.
+She recently retired from the Fresno County Superintendent of Schools where she served as the Executive Director where she was responsible for program development and oversight of the Court and Community Schools programs in Fresno County.
 Education is her passion.

 Brandy graduated from Fresno City College with an A.A. in Psychology and American Indian Studies and recently graduated last May (2018) from Fresno State with a B.A in Psychology and a minor in Gerontology.

 Current Superintendent at West Park Elementary School District.
 Serving as an educator since 1981.
 Hobbies include: Art, Music, Writing, Running, Fishing and Hunting.